 - Virtual makeup sampling.

 AR filters are a powerful engagement tool that brings numerous benefits to developers.
-Using AR filters, you can capture attention to your app or product, let users self-express creatively, and create and share marvelous photos and videos on social networks.
+Using AR filters, you can capture attention to your app or product, let users self-express creatively, and create and share marvelous photos and videos on the web.
 They can help you bring organic traffic and drastically boost the enjoyment of using your app.

 - Increase awareness with filters that reflect its values, idea or products.